learn-tdd-in/learntdd.in/cocoa-touch/_commits.md

          {% endraw %}
 ```

-We add a dictionary argument to the `create()` method, as well as updating all references to it (in this case, just one in the `PostStoreTests`).
+We add a dictionary argument to the `create()` method, as well as updating all references to it (in this case, just one in the `MessageStoreTests`).
 This gets us past our last compilation error, and now we get an acceptance test failure:

 Red: Expected cell label to be 'Hello, test!', was '(null)'

 Like last time, this is the same acceptance test failure we were getting previously.
-We've added the parameters and properties to pass the message along from the text field into the cell label, but we haven't actually persisted it: in our `find()` method, we just return an empty `Post`.
+We've added the parameters and properties to pass the message along from the text field into the cell label, but we haven't actually persisted it: in our `find()` method, we just return an empty `Message`.

-### Add store unit test for find [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/cocoa-touch/commit/cd6b14aae38590ea05257bee1112d65bf4d8aaea)
+### Add store unit test for find [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/cocoa-touch/commit/c13356b129cb7a070068d403853b2cd033a29752)

-#### Unit Tests/PostStoreTests.swift
+#### Unit Tests/MessageStoreTests.swift

 ```diff
 {% raw %}